Johann Strauss international

 From Vienna out into the world

-After his successful debut in 1844, the son clearly felt the powerful competition posed by his father in Vienna, so he initially decided to travel.
-His concerts in Graz in 1845 and then in Pest (Budapest) and Ofen in 1846 were triumphs.
-The media declared that the son was following in his father’s footsteps and that his compositions were just as fresh, melodious and challenging as his father’s “better creations”.
-And he “should soon achieve even greater excellence”.
+After a successful debut in 1844, he found himself competing with his father in Vienna and decided to venture abroad.
+His concerts in Graz in 1845 and then in Pest (Budapest) and Ofen in 1846 were triumphant.
+The press declared that the son was following in his father's footsteps and that his compositions were as fresh, melodious, and challenging as the "better creations" of his father, and that he was soon to "achieve even greater

-The tour continued towards the Balkans, with stops in Bratislava, Neusatz, Belgrade and Bucharest.
-After the death of Strauss’ father, his son Johann united their two orchestras in 1849.
-This allowed him to hit the ground running, initially in Warsaw, where Nicholas I of Russia and Emperor Franz Joseph were due to meet.
-Strauss performed for them and made royal contacts.
+The tour continued to the Balkans with stops in Bratislava, Neusatz, Belgrade and Bucharest.
+After the death of Strauss's father in 1849, Johann united the two orchestras and was able to begin touring.
+His first stop was in Warsaw, where Tsar Nicholas I of Russia and Emperor Franz Joseph were to meet.
+Strauss played for them and

 Eleven summers in St. Petersburg